- What is Turmeric?

 Unfortunately, turmeric is poorly absorbed without fat molecules it can bind to.

 Many pet owners find that black pepper isn’t required, and out of safety, we recommend leaving the black pepper out if possible.
 If not possible, slowly introduce it when administering turmeric for dogs.

 - While heating over low heat, stir for 10 minutes or until the liquid has formed into a thick paste.
 If the liquid fails to properly thicken feel free to add more turmeric.

-- Add oil and the rest of the desired ingredients into the mixture, then set mixture aside to cool before placing it into a sealable container.
+- Add oil and the rest of the desired ingredients into the mixture, then set the mixture aside to cool before placing it into a sealable container.
 Store in the refrigerator for up to 2 weeks.

 Turmeric Dog Treats

-If you have a picky eater then we have just the thing for you.
+If your dogs are picky eaters, then we have just the thing for you.